 Data sources

 Five years of IQVIA PharMetrics+® for Academics (2017-2022) includes US commercial claims for inpatient and outpatient healthcare, and prescriptions from private health insurers, select managed care plans and supplements for Medicaid and Medicare for ~110 million people, 16 million of which have one full year of data; these data do not allow for following people switching insurers, limiting longitudinal analysis.
 These data include only age and binary sex demographic data.
+PharMetrics+ is licensed to Northeastern University and use of the data received a non-HSR determination from the Northeastern University IRB.

-All of Us (AoU) Research Program data (updated in 2022) represents a convenience sample of more than 400,000 participants across the US.
+All of Us (AoU) Research Program data (V7; accessed July 2025) represents a convenience sample of more than 400,000 participants across the US, with an emphasis of oversampling groups historically underrepresented in research.
 These data include self-report surveys on personal demographics, family and personal health and lifestyle, data from AoU admission physical exams (e.g., height, weight, blood pressure), as well as EHR from contributing regional health centers, federally qualified health centers, Veterans Affairs medical centers, and genomic data from biospecimens.(21)

 IQVIA Medical Research Data (IMRD) contains longitudinal non-identified patient EHR collected from two different UK General Practitioner (GP) clinical systems (22):